earthly/earthly/docs/earthly-command/earthly-command.md

 The command executes a build referenced by `<target-ref>` (*target form* and *image form*) or `<artifact-ref>` (*artifact form*).
 In the *target form*, the referenced target and its dependencies are built.
 In the *artifact form*, the referenced artifact and its dependencies are built, but only the specified artifact is output.
 The output path of the artifact can be optionally overridden by `<dest-path>`.
 In the *image form*, the image produced by the referenced target and its dependencies are built, but only the specified image is output.

-If a buildkit daemon has not already been started, and the option `--buildkit-host` is not specified, this command also starts up a container named `earthly-buildkitd` to act as a build daemon.
+If a BuildKit daemon has not already been started, and the option `--buildkit-host` is not specified, this command also starts up a container named `earthly-buildkitd` to act as a build daemon.

 The execution has two phases: